Kelv01/kelv01/README.md

 <!-- About Me Section -->
 ### 👨‍💻 About Me

-I'm a passionate and adaptable individual transitioning into the world of front-end development.
-With a rich background in music production and sales, I bring a unique blend of creativity, empathy, and analytical thinking to the tech space.
+I'm a passionate and adaptable individual transitioning into front-end development.
+With a rich music production and sales background, I bring a unique blend of creativity, empathy, and analytical thinking to the tech space.

 - 🎯 Currently learning: **HTML**, **CSS**, **JavaScript**, and **Responsive Design**
 - 🛠️ Tools: **Git**, **VSCode**, **Google Web Apps**, **Canvas**